ovinc/drapo/README.md

 ### Graphical input functions
 - **ginput** is a function based on the Cursor class that returns position data from clicks/keystrokes.
+- **linput** is a function based on the Line class that returns position data of the edges of an interactive line.
 - **rinput** is a function based on the Rect class that returns position data delimited by an interactive rectangle.

 ### Other